Biden hosts screening of film about lynching of Emmett Till

 The torture and killing of Till in the Mississippi Delta became a catalyst for the civil rights movement after his mother insisted on an open-casket funeral in Chicago to show his mutilated body to the world.
 Jet magazine published the photos.

-Till’s cousin, Patricia Sterling, and her lawyers planned to attempt to serve copies of their suit at the Justice Department before they went to the White House.
+Till’s cousin, Priscilla Sterling, and her lawyers said they planned to try to deliver copies of the suit to the Justice Department on Friday.

+Till family members, including Sterling, said Thursday at an appearance in Washington that they will appeal to the department to reopen the investigation into his death.
+Lawyer Malik Shabazz said the investigation was unfairly narrow.
+“A movie is nice.
+Justice is much better,” he said.

 Last June, a team doing research at the courthouse in Leflore County, Mississippi, found an unserved 1955 arrest warrant for Carolyn Bryant, listed on that document as “Mrs. Roy Bryant.”

-Note: This story has been corrected to reflect that the first name of Emmett Till’s cousin is Priscilla, not Patricia, Sterling.